DiedrichsenLab/SUITPapaya/README.md

 ## SUITpapaya
 is a project by the Diedrichsen lab to build an html-based viewer for atlas data for the human cerebellum in SUIT or MNI space, including interactive visualization on the cerebellar flatmap.
-It is heavily based on (and forked from) rii-mango/Papaya (https://github.com/rii-mango/Papaya/wiki/Supported-Formats) The package was mostly written by Da Zhi in 2019
+It is heavily based on (and forked from) rii-mango/Papaya (https://github.com/rii-mango/Papaya/wiki/Supported-Formats) The package was mostly written by Da Zhi in 2019.
+For a installed version of the viewer with installed atlasses, see http://www.diedrichsenlab.org/imaging/AtlasViewer.

 Acknowledgments
 -----